Bean-to-Bar

 Schokoladentextur

-Cocoa from northern Peru
+Cocoa from the north of Peru

 Agroforestry for a better climate